-Data Retrieved from: Thurston County Assessor’s Parcel Data, March 14, 2018

-Minimizing Conflicts Between Forestry and Other Land Uses: An overarching concern of forest landowners in the County, especially rural foresters, is encroachment and the potential impact that adjacent land uses may have on forestry operations.
-The policies provide that normal forestry practices should not be considered a nuisance unless they threaten the public health and safety.
-This is consistent with RCW 7.48.305, which states that forest practices undertaken in conformity with all applicable laws and established prior to surrounding non-forestry uses, are presumed to not constitute a nuisance unless the activity has a substantial adverse effect on the public health and safety.
-Forest operations must remain economically viable to withstand encroachment of rural development.
-However, the policies also recognize that forestry operations need to minimize the potential adverse impacts on other uses and the environment.
-Thus, the policies try to strike a balance between forestry management and other activities and environmental concerns.

-D. Designating Forest Lands of Long-Term Commercial Significance:
+C. Designating Forest Lands of Long-Term Commercial Significance:

 The Growth Management Act requires cities and counties to classify and conserve forest lands of long-term commercial significance.
 The Act defines "long-term commercial significance" as determined by the growing capacity, productivity, and soil composition of the land for long-term commercial production, in consideration of the land's proximity to population areas, and the possibility of more intense uses of the land.
-The Washington State Department of Commerce recommends that classification of forest lands be based on the private forest land grades of the Department of Revenue (WAC 458-40-530; see ), among other criteria.
+The Washington State Department of Commerce recommends that classification of forest lands be based on the private forest land grades of the Department of Revenue (WAC 458-40-530; see Table 3-2), among other criteria.
 Thurston County employed this land grade system, in addition to physical, biological, economic, and land use factors, to help determine which areas should be designated as forest lands of long-term commercial significance.

-Table 3-4.
+Table 3-2.
 Washington State Private Forest Land Grades